The Cosmological Constant Problem and Quantum Spacetime Reference Frame: Quantum Physical System Relative to a Quantum Reference Frame

 The entangled state is purely a quantum state, having no classical correspondence.
 Only when the measuring devices are treated semi-classically, i.e. a delta distribution for $\left|R\right\rangle _{j}$, the sign of inequality becomes an equal sign, in this limit it recovers the absolute probability interpretation of the textbook quantum mechanics.
-When in general the distribution for $\left|R\right\rangle _{j}$ has a finite width due to quantum fluctuation, one can prove that it is equivalent to a textbook wavefunction of P with a smeared coordinate \cite{phillips2000vacuum}.
+For instance, in general the distribution for $\left|R\right\rangle _{j}$ has a finite width due to quantum fluctuation, one can prove that it is equivalent to a textbook wavefunction of P with a smeared variable R \cite{phillips2000vacuum}.

-In this paper, we argue that when a quantum theory is completely formulated in terms of the states entangling a to-be-studied system with measuring devices, and interpreted in a relational manner, the quantum theory is able to accommodate the spirit of relativity, leading to a consistent theory of quantum spacetime reference frame.
+In this paper, we argue that when a quantum theory is completely formulated in terms of the states entangling a to-be-studied quantum physical system with a quantum reference frame or quantum measuring devices, and interpreted it in a relational manner, the quantum theory is able to accommodate the spirit of relativity, leading to a consistent theory of quantum spacetime reference frame.